 The best way to consume garlic is when it's fresh, crushed, and not overcooked.
 This is because "allicin is less impactful when cooked for more than 10 minutes," says Christopher Calapai, DO.

 The nutrients in lemons also help to "increase good cholesterol levels" and reduce inflammation, adds Calapai.
-Baron and Calapai both recommend sipping on lemon water throughout the day, which will also significantly improve digestion.
+Baron and Calapai both recommend sipping on lemon water throughout the day to significantly improve digestion.
 You can also use lemon juice on salads to replace calorie and preservative-packed dressings.

 "This small edible seed has been added to the superfood list, and there are many ways it is super!"
 Seti says.
 "For starters, chia seeds are loaded with omega-3s and antioxidants, which both help promote optimum health.
 With 40% of chia seeds being fiber, they are one of the best fiber sources out there and help you feel full while maintaining your digestive health.
 Additionally, they can be very valuable to bone health, as they are high in both calcium and magnesium."

 Unexpected but true: All nutritionists approve of sprouts.
-"With 10 to 14 time the nutrition of the full-grown vegetable, sprouts are loaded with sulforaphane, a biochemical nutrient that increases anti-cancer enzymes in the body," explains health coach and certified nutritionist, Kelly LeVeque.
+"With 10 to 14 times the nutrition of the full-grown vegetable, sprouts are loaded with sulforaphane, a biochemical nutrient that increases anti-cancer enzymes in the body," explains health coach and certified nutritionist Kelly LeVeque.

-"Sprouts are what I consider a 'living food,' … the most powerful and nutritious foods on the planet," Gioffre says.
+"Sprouts are what I consider a 'living food,'… the most powerful and nutritious foods on the planet," Gioffre says.
 Better yet, you can grow them yourself so you always have them on hand for salads and wraps.
-"They are super-easy to grow, require very little space, and no sunlight," Gioffre says.
+"They are super-easy to grow, require very little space, and no sunlight," Gioffre adds.
 "Alfalfa [sprouts] are perhaps the easiest to grow and very tasty—some of my other favorites include broccoli, mung, pea, clover, fenugreek, and radish."

 In addition, quinoa contains important nutrients like magnesium, fiber, manganese, riboflavin, and B vitamins, "which help the body convert food into energy," Bouvier says.
-Nutritionists recommend replacing rice with quinoa when you cook.
+Nutritionists recommend replacing rice with quinoa when cooking.

 The last food that all nutritionists love is wild-caught salmon (not to be confused with farm-raised).
 "Wild salmon is rich in omega-3 fatty acids and much lower in the toxins like PCBs than farmed salmon," explains Barry Sears, creator of The Zone Diet and author of The Zone series.
 Omega-3s are important, as they "reduce the risk of heart disease and help boost good cholesterol," Bouvier says.
 "Omega-3s have also been linked to helping reduce the risks for depression, cancer, and help overall cognitive function."